rjshap/AutoSharesAPI/user-guide/etna-trader-mobile/quotes-view/trade-view/options-trading.md

 ---
-description: Learn how to place a trade for options in ETNA Trader for iOS
+description: Learn how to place a trade for options in AutoShares for iOS
 ---

 # Options Trading

 ### Introduction

-ETNA Trader provides comprehensive options trading functionality in both [ETNA Trader Web](../../../web-terminal/user-widgets/options.md) and ETNA Trader Mobile.
+AutoShares provides comprehensive options trading functionality in both [AutoShares Web](../../../web-terminal/user-widgets/options.md) and AutoShares Mobile.
 This article delves deeper into the iOS app and demonstrates how you can use it to trade options, enter into complex strategies, track and analyze your profit and loss statements, and so forth.

-### Trading Options in ETNA Trader for iOS
+### Trading Options in AutoShares for iOS

-To trade options in ETNA Trader Mobile, launch the app and navigate to the **Quotes** tab.
+To trade options in AutoShares Mobile, launch the app and navigate to the **Quotes** tab.
 This tab displays all watchlists of your trading account along with their corresponding securities.
 Next, select the required watchlist, locate the security on which you're attempting to trade options, and then tap on it.

 ![](../../../../.gitbook/assets/img\_aac67f04cfa1-1\_iphonexspacegrey\_portrait.png)